cometbft/cometbft/spec/mempool/gossip/dog.md

 are also equal to 0.
 Then `controllerActions` will be able to unblock `HaveTx` but it will never send `Reset` messages.

+An important aspect of the controller actions is that, on each iteration, the controller allows the node to send at most one `HaveTx` or one `Reset` message, as explained next.

 ### When to adjust

 The Redundancy Controller runs in a separate thread a control loop that periodically calls `adjustRedundancy` in order to reach and maintain the target redundancy level.

 The `adjustRedundancy` action:
-1. First it calls `controllerActions` to compute the current redundancy level and determine the next steps such as unblocking `HaveTx` messages or sending a `Reset` message to a randomly chosen peer.
+1. First it calls `controllerActions` to compute the current redundancy level and determines the next steps such as unblocking `HaveTx` messages or sending a `Reset` message to a randomly chosen peer.
 2. After making the adjustment, it resets the transaction counters so that redundancy is computed independently of past measurements.
 ```bluespec "actions" +=